ceshine/ceshine-hugo/content/post/20220107-mpire-postgres-queries/index.md

 url: /post/mpire-postgres-queries/
 ---

-{{< figure src="featuredImage.jpg" caption="[Photo Credit](https://pixabay.com/photos/canal-boats-buildings-reflection-5488271/)" >}}
+{{< figure src="/post/sqlite-great-expectations/featuredImage.jpg" caption="[Photo Credit](https://pixabay.com/photos/canal-boats-buildings-reflection-5488271/)" >}}

 ## Introduction

 [Parallel programming is hard](https://blog.mi.hdm-stuttgart.de/index.php/2016/10/24/why-is-parallel-programming-so-hard-to-express/), and you probably should not use any low-level API to do it in most cases (I'd argue that Python's [built-in multiprocessing package](https://docs.python.org/3/library/multiprocessing.html) is low-level).
 I've been using [Joblib's Parallel class](https://joblib.readthedocs.io/en/latest/parallel.html) for tasks that are [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) and it works wonderfully.

-However, sometimes the tasks at hand is not simple enough for the Parallel class (e.g., you need to share something from the main process that is not pickle-able, or you want to maintain states in each child processes).
+However, sometimes the task at hand is not simple enough for the Parallel class (e.g., you need to share something from the main process that is not pickle-able, or you want to maintain states in each child process).
 I've recently found this library — [MPIRE (MultiProcessing Is Really Easy)](https://github.com/Slimmer-AI/mpire) — that significantly mitigates this problem of not having enough flexibility, while still having a high-level and user-friendly API.

 In the next section, I'll share a case study for MPIRE that would be relevant to data scientists or data engineers who work with databases.